 You know how to tell if your dog loves you, but do you know how to tell your dog you love them right back?
 Check out these 8 ways to say ‘I love you’ to dogs so they intuitively understand.
+Because we all know that dog love = pure love (just check out the video evidence!)

 1. Talk to your dog